pryn-kb/python-test/_episodes/16-conditionals.md

 - "Conditions are tested once, in order."
 - "Create a table showing variables' values to trace a program's execution."
 ---
-## Use `if` statements to control whether or not a block of code is executed.
+## Use `if` statements to control whether or not a block of code is executed

 *   An `if` statement (more properly called a *conditional* statement) controls whether some block of code is executed or not.